rich970/rich970.github.io/_posts/2022-10-03-CQC-ratings.md

 The general blueish hue across all CQC rating metrics (except "Responsiveness" which scores generally higher across the board) reflects that the average "Overall" rating for England based on the scores since 2020 is between "Requires Improvement" and "Good".
+This is broadly what was found in the BBC article too.
+There doesn't seem to be an obvious North-South divide or other disparity, at least at a regional level.

-It's important to add that personally I don't find these scores are a reflection of the staff, all of which have so far been fantastic during the hospital and midwife appointments myself and my wife have attended.
+I want to add that personally I don't find these scores are a reflection of the staff, all of which have so far been fantastic during the hospital and midwife appointments myself and my wife have attended.